ttetrafon/practice/web/react/react.md

 );
 ```

-- `useMemo`: Used to cache the value so it is not recomputed each time the component rerenders.
+- [useMemo](https://react.dev/reference/react/useMemo): Used to cache the value so it is not recomputed each time the component rerenders.
   - Creates a map of `input(s) -> value` and stores it for later.
   - `useMemo` has a time and memory overhead, so it should not be used in place of `useEffect` everywhere.